Common hooks

 lowerCase(fieldName: string, ...fieldNames?: string[]): HookFunc

 Lower cases the given fields either in the data submitted or in the result.
-If the data is an array or a paginated find result the hook will lowercase the field(s) for every item.
+If the data is an array or a paginated find

-• Used as an after hook.
+. - Used as an

-• Field names support dot notation.
+hook. - Field names support dot notation.

-• Supports multiple data items, including paginated find.
+- Supports multiple data items, including paginated

 const hooks = require('feathers-hooks-common');